sraddhanjali/logistic-regression-scratch-cicd/README.md

-# Design a streamlined ML model (Logisitic Regression)
+# Design a dockerized custom ML model
+### Logisitic Regression created from scratch is used as an example

 ## Features include:
 1. Dockerization compatibility
 2. Proper testing